-The underwriters of this offering may release parties to the lock-up agreements entered into in connection with this offering, which could adversely affect the price of our common stock.
+The underwriters of this offering may waive or release parties to the lock-up agreements entered into in connection with this offering, which could adversely affect the price of our common stock.

-We, all of our directors and executive officers, the selling stockholders and our Principal Stockholders have entered or will enter into lock-up agreements pursuant to which we and they will be subject to certain restrictions with respect to the sale or other disposition of our common stock for a period of 180 days following the date of this prospectus.
+We, all of our directors and executive officers, and our Principal Stockholders have entered or will enter into lock-up agreements pursuant to which we and they will be subject to certain restrictions with respect to the sale or other disposition of our common stock for a period of 180 days following the date of this prospectus.
 The underwriters, at any time and without notice, may release all or any portion of the common stock subject to the foregoing lock-up agreements.
 See "Underwriting (Conflicts of Interest)" for more information on these agreements.
-If shares subject to the lock-up agreements are released, then the common stock, subject to compliance with the Securities Act or exceptions therefrom, will be available for sale into the public markets, which could cause the market price of our common stock to decline and impair our ability to raise capital.
+If the restrictions under the lock-up agreements are waived, then the common stock, subject to compliance with the Securities Act or exceptions thereform, will be available for sale into the public markets, which could cause the market price of our common stock to decline and impair our ability to raise capital.